victorhdda/puller/README.md

 What I need:

-- pull a git project from a static url periodic
+- pull a git project from a static url periodic: git@github.com:victorhdda/blog.git
-- rename and move specific content to a new local folder
+- rename and move specific files to a new local folder: all .md
 - add specific permissions to these files: -rw-r--r--